Krishnapc04/AI-Recruitment-Dashboard/README.md

 ## Deployment

 This application can be easily deployed to Vercel or Netlify.
+Currently it is deployed on vercel, link to hosted application be found in about section and also in Demo section of README.md

 ### Demo